aggie-coding-club/Sizzler/README.md

 ## Get started

-Th project runs with the expectation you have Expo Go installed already from either the App Store or Google Play Store.
+The project runs with the expectation you have Expo Go installed already from either the App Store or Google Play Store.

 1. Clone Files